ompl/ompl/doc/markdown/installation.md

   <!-- Windows -->
   <div role="tabpanel" class="tab-pane" id="windows">
     <h2>MS Windows</h2>
     It is recommended to use <a href="https://vcpkg.readthedocs.io/en/latest/">vcpkg</a>, a Microsoft-supported package manager for open source software.
-Use <a href="https://bitbucket.org/ompl/ompl/src/tip/.appveyor.yml">our Appveyor configuration file</a> for a list of packages to install and build instructions.
+Once you have vcpkg installed, you can install OMPL like so:
+    <pre class="fragment">vcpkg install ompl</pre>
+    Note that the vcpkg installation does not include Python bindings.
   </div>
 </div>
 \endhtmlonly